The Source for Student Information

 What is the Source?

-The Source displays attendance, assessment scores and Secondary student grades and Elementary Progress Reports.
+The Source displays attendance, assessment scores, Elementary Progress Reports, Secondary Report cards and grades.
 SchoolPay, Schoology Access Codes and other family resources are also found on the Source.

 - Parents and guardians of students actively enrolled in Seattle Public Schools may set up an account.